Ioana Cismas

 Biography

-Her research seeks to theorize the status and roles of different state and non-state actors in international law and explores, through doctrinal, socio-legal, interdisciplinary and empirical methods, the intersections between legal accountability and legitimacy.
-Her projects have attracted substantial grants from the UK’s Economic and Social Research Council (ESRC), the Swiss National Science Foundation, the Swiss Network of International Studies (SNIS), and several non-governmental organisations and charities.
+Ioana’s research is applied, interdisciplinary, co-produced with practitioners and persons with lived experience of conflict and neglected diseases, and geared towards impact generation.
+Her work has attracted substantial research grants from the Foreign, Commonwealth & Development Office (FCDO), the UK Economic and Social Research Council (ESRC), the Swiss National Science Foundation, the Swiss Network of International Studies, and several non-governmental organisations and charities.

 Ioana holds a PhD in International Law (summa cum laude) from the Graduate Institute of International and Development Studies in Geneva.